-From Anchorage, you can easily visit 3 of Alaska’s national parks.
-Seward, the gateway to Kenai Fjords, is just a 2 hour drive, or 4 hour train ride from Anchorage.
-The train schedule accommodates visitors who want to ride down, do a day cruise into Kenai Fjords (link to day cruise page), and return in the evening.
+Seward, the gateway to Kenai Fjords National Park, is just a 2 hour drive, or 4 hour train ride from Anchorage.
+The train schedule accommodates visitors who want to ride down, do a day cruise into Kenai Fjords, and return in the evening.
 Other tours to experience the park include sea kayaking and guided hikes.

-Katmai & Lake Clark
+Katmai or Lake Clark National Park

 You can visit Katmai and Lake Clark National Park as a fly-in bear viewing trip from Anchorage.